Thursday, February 27, 2020

 Plot Summary

-Sonic is the fastest hedgehog who has lived peacefully and undiscovered on Earth for ten years.
+Sonic is the fastest hedgehog that has lived peacefully and undiscovered on Earth for ten years.
 But one day, he accidentally causes a power outage in a small town that catches the attention of Dr. Robotnik, a mad scientist working for the government.
 With his newfound friend, a local human sheriff named Tom, Sonic needs to stop the evil doctor from capturing him and using his powers for his nefarious purposes.

 Cast